TheParasiteProject/issue_tracker/README.md

 # issue_tracker

-Issue tracker to get bug report, etc for TheParasiteProject.
+Issue tracker to get bug report, PR, etc for TheParasiteProject.

-p.s.)
-If you add pr to other repo but if I didn't noticed, you could report that here too!
+If you added PRs to other repo, but if I didn't noticed, you could report that here too!

 All issues and PRs: [TheParasiteProject Issues & PRs](https://github.com/pulls?q=user%3ATheParasiteProject+user%3ATheParasiteProject-Devices)